TylerP99/life-manager/README.md

 ## Lessons Learned:
 This project allowed me to compound on skills I already had.

 I was allowed to practice MVC architecture again in this project.
 It is a great way of keeping code organized and separated.

+I continued to practice keeping my code DRY.

+I got A LOT of practice in working with dates.
+They can be very complicated.
+I tried to keep to vanilla JS, since I wasn't doing a lot of heavy lifting, but I eventually changed over to Luxon as my solution.
+Luxon is the successor to the popular MomentJS, but it also uses Intl for timezones.

+I learned that EJS renders on server side before sending over to the user.
+While this wasn't important in my prior projects, it was here when I wanted to use vanilla JS Dates.
+I was using Date.toLocaleDateString to render dates within EJS, but since it happened server side, it was rendering in my time.
+When I tested my application using Render, I was getting incorrect times.

 ## Examples:
 Coming Soon